pirouzmehmandoost/para/README.md

 - Refine the Resume page- it currently uses an iframe which does not enable responsive styling on mobile screens.
 - Refine home page- at first glance it isn't clear what my "recent design projects" are.
+- Issues when running on mobile- canvas pointer event handler logic needs refinement. meshes could be easier to select.
+- No logic to conditionally enable routing.
 - make a streamlined version of the app for interviews (different route).
 - menus should have a visible toggle expand/collapse icon, and should upen up to screen width/height

 Libraries Extensively Used:

 Three.js
 https://threejs.org/
 JavaScript API for implementing WebGL- for rendering 2D/3D computer graphics on browsers.

 React Three Fiber
 https://github.com/pmndrs/react-three-fiber